Deep-sea Coral Ecology, Health, and Diversity

 Project Status: This project began in January 2004 and is Ongoing

-We are surveying the deep seafloor to assess the health and diversity of deep-sea coral habitats in the Gulf of Mexico, Gulf of Alaska, and Northeast Pacific Ocean within the Olympic Coast and Gulf of Farallones National Marine Sanctuaries.
-We use remotely operated vehicles equipped with high-resolution cameras to better understand and conserve these habitats.
-The resulting information is being used in the management and protection of these areas and the associated species they support.
+We conduct field surveys of the deep seafloor in the U.S. and neighboring waters to assess the distribution, health, and biodiversity of deep-sea coral ecosystems.
+We use remotely operated vehicles (ROVs) equipped with environmental sensors and high-resolution cameras to document and assess deep-sea coral habitats.
+The resulting information is used for better management and protection of these ecosystems and the associated species they support.

 Why We Care

 Deep-sea corals are fragile seafloor creatures living in cold, dark ocean waters from 50 to over 8,000 meters deep.
 They provide crucial habitat, refuge, and spawning grounds for fish, shrimp, crabs, and other important sea life.
 Sea fans and sponges found in these habitats hold potential for the development of important pharmaceuticals.